Azaro1805/Vi-home-Assignment/README.md

 - **Other:**
    - Null values in the specified subset ("date" and "ticker") are eliminated from the dataset to maintain data integrity for further analysis.
 The number of removed rows is logged for reference.
    - Results and intermediate data are stored in well-structured folders within the S3 Bucket, ensuring a clear and organized layout for easy navigation and future reference.

+## Bonus - CloudFormation

+I successfully deployed and tested a CloudFormation stack using a YAML file in my personal AWS environment.
+However, replication in the home assignment environment encountered IAM role and permissions issues.
+Despite multiple role and configuration adjustments, the errors persisted.

+For clarity, I've provided a folder named "Cloud-Formation," containing the YAML file and a snapshot of the AWS environment post-deployment.
+This documentation aims to showcase my troubleshooting efforts in addressing the issues.

+Given more time and access to IAM roles,  I would establish a stack resembling the configuration in my personal environment.